brasendawson/photo-showcase-api/readme.md

 ### Environment Setup

-Create a `.env` file in the config directory with the following variables:
+Create a `.env` file in the root directory with the following variables:

 ```
 # Server Configuration